YuncongMa/pNet/Python/README.md

 The Docker software can be downloaded from https://www.docker.com .
 1. Enable Docker for deployment in PyCharm (https://www.jetbrains.com/help/pycharm/docker.html).
 2. Navigate to the Python version folder /pNet/Python.
-3. Run the following command to build a docker image.
+3. Run the following terminal command to build a docker image, which will generate a large image file ~6.7GB.

 ```
 docker build -t pnet .